kcdchennai/kcdchennai/2023/CNES.md

 No. If an applicant submits at least one valid proof mentioned in the Assessment Criteria, he/she is guaranteed to receive the discount code

 **2.**&nbsp;What is the minimum and maximum discount one can receive?
-- Minimum discount: XX%
+- Minimum discount: 10%
-- Maximum discount: YY%
+- Maximum discount: 25%

 **3.**&nbsp;If I am not satisfied with the amount of discount I received, to whom should I share my concers?